Khama Worthy

-Khama Worthy (born October 15, 1986) is an American retired mixed martial artist who competed in the Lightweight division.
+Khama Worthy (born October 15, 1986) is an American professional mixed martial artist who competes in the Lightweight division.
 A professional since 2012, he has fought in the Ultimate Fighting Championship (UFC), King of the Cage and CES MMA.

 Background

 Born and raised in Pittsburgh, Pennsylvania, Worthy began training in MMA at the age of 20.

 Mixed martial arts career

 Early career

-Worthy competed as an amateur from 2009 until 2011, amassing a record of 8-2.
+Worthy competed as an amateur from 2009 until 2011, amassing a record of 8–2.
 Starting out his professional career in 2012, Worthy fought mostly for various organizations throughout the American Northeast.
-Amassing a record of 14-6 before entering the UFC, Worthy fought for the SOFC Featherweight championship against fellow UFC fighter, Billy Quarantillo, and won the 247 Lightweight Championship.
+Amassing a record of 14–6 before entering the UFC, Worthy fought for the SOFC Featherweight championship against fellow UFC fighter, Billy Quarantillo, and won the 247 Fighting Championships Lightweight Title.

 Ultimate Fighting Championship

-Worthy made his UFC debut as a late replacement for Clay Collard against Devonte Smith on August 17, 2019 at UFC 241.
+Worthy made his UFC debut as a late replacement for Clay Collard against Devonte Smith on August 17, 2019, at UFC 241.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

-Worthy faced Luis Peña on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
+Worthy faced Luis Peña on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 He won the fight via a guillotine choke in round three.

 A lightweight bout between Khama Worthy and Ottman Azaitar was previously scheduled to take place at UFC 249.
 However, the event was cancelled in early April due to the COVID-19 pandemic.
 The pairing was then rescheduled to UFC Fight Night: Overeem vs. Sakai.
 In turn, the pair was removed from that event due to undisclosed reasons and moved to UFC Fight Night: Waterson vs. Hill Worthy lost the fight via technical knockout in the first round.

-Worthy faced Jamie Mullarkey on March 27, 2021 at UFC 260.
+Worthy faced Jamie Mullarkey on March 27, 2021, at UFC 260.
 He lost the fight via knockout in round one.

-Worthy faced Jai Herbert on October 23, 2021 at UFC Fight Night 196.
+Worthy faced Jai Herbert on October 23, 2021, at UFC Fight Night 196.
 He lost the fight via technical knockout in round one.

 On November 14, 2021, it was announced Worthy was released by UFC.